Advertising in video games: Through-the-line advertising

 Examples of through-the-line (TTL) advertising in games include "link-chases," ARGs, and viral marketing.

 TTL marketing is a form of advertising in video games that involve the use of URL hyperlinks within the game designed to induce the player to visit a web page which then contains BTL advertisements.
 The technique used to tempt the player into visiting the intended URL varies from game to game.
 In games like Pikmin 2, the player is given a cryptic message with an accompanying URL designed to pique their curiosity.
 In games such as Enter the Matrix, Year Zero, I Love Bees, and Lost Experience, URLs make up a part of the background of the game such that certain plot details can only be learned by following the link.
 The knowledge of such plot details are typically not required to complete the game, but deepen the game story-line for players who follow the links.
 Websites of this nature often lead players on to other links which again lead to further links, thus earning these games the label "link-chases".
 Although TTL advertising can be an enjoyable experience for players, excessive "link-chasing" can feel obstructive and discourage them from diving deeper into a game's story-line.
 In another form, the URL might be part of a stage where a player can see it but it does not affect the plot.
-For example, in Super Monkey Ball 2, there is a stage where you can see clearly written on an obstacle a URL and the stage's name is even the word URL.
+For example, in Super Monkey Ball 2, there is a stage where players can see clearly written on an obstacle a URL and the stage's name is even the word URL.